Orao (computer): Lack of capabilities

-That was one of most common sentences related to 8-bit school computer.
+That was one of the most common sentences related to 8-bit school computer.
 Result of that statement is chapter above.

 Architecture

 The graphics were controlled by a special circuit, not by the main processor as it was the case in many other home computers because Kocijan's intention was to create a graphical computer similar to Xerox Alto, or Macintosh, and as such, he had it utilize bitmap graphics.
 The resolution was 256x256 dots, for up to 196,608 bits of VRAM as the graphics could need no more than three bits per pixel.
-Such a resolution was chosen for square dots, which enabled easy writing of graphical programs.
+Such a resolution was chosen for square pixels, which enabled easy writing of graphical programs.
 The resolution of text was 32x32, and every character was rendered in an 8x8 field.
 The designers of Orao went an additional step further to create a computer which could be far more easily expanded, connect with a printer and establish a net connection through RS-232.